 No application required.
-Departmental ranking of students is submitted to the Graduate School.
-Eligibility: have applied for at least one external award for which student is qualified; be registered full time; have attained an over 80% average in each of last two years.
+Departmental ranking of students is submitted to the School of Graduate Studies.
+Eligibility: Must have applied for at least one external award for which student is qualified; be registered full time; and have attained an over 80% average in each of last two years.